Val Haller: Career

 The Electric Chairs continued as a three-piece, Haller (bass, keyboards, vocals), Henri Padovani (guitars, vocals) and John "JJ" Johnson (drums, percussion).
 A single, "So Many Ways" (on which Haller took lead vocals) / "J'attends Les Marines", was released in late 1979.
 The record, produced by David Cunningham, took a more electronic and atmospheric direction.
 However the band could not sustain themselves commercially, and fell out with management and label.
 The three former Electric Chairs then formed a new group, the Mystere Five's, with vocalist/guitarist Chris Reeves and non-musician Marc "Frenchy" Gloder.
 A single, "No Message" / "Shake Some Action", launched Gloder's label Flicknife Records.
 A second single, "Never Say Thank You" / "Heart Rules The Head" soon followed.
 Both were well received but by 1980 the band moved on to other projects.
 Haller contributed synthesizer to the Flying Padovanis debut single "Western Pasta" / "Vas Plus Haut", released in 1981 and formed Paint with vocalist Jonathan Hughston.

 Paint never took off and Haller was soon recruited by The Lords of the New Church to play keyboards on a tour.
 On his return he joined Johnson in The Flying Lizards, playing bass on two songs on the 1981 Fourth Wall album, "In My Lifetime" and "A Train".

 Haller relocated to Los Angeles in 1983, working as a motorcycle messenger to get by.
 Within a couple of years he hooked up with Thom Fuhrmann of Savage Republic to form the duo Autumnfair, who were accompanied by a revolving line up of Savage Republic associates.
 The band finished playing in 1989, however a 10" EP Glaciers And Gods was released in 1991.
 In 2002, an Autumnfair retrospective CD Autumnfair – 1986 - 1989 was released.

 In 2007, Haller joined a reformed Savage Republic.
 An EP Siam was released, followed by an album 1938 and the band toured widely including the North East United States, Italy, Germany, Belgium, Poland and Greece.

 In March 2010, Fuhrmann stated that AutumnFair would return to the studio to record.

 Death

-Haller died December 16th 2012, in Claremont, California.
+Haller died on December 16th 2012, in Claremont, California.